 When a substance use disorder and mental health problem are happening at the same time, it is referred to as “dual-disorder” or “dual-diagnosis.”
 This describes about 50% of people who present for treatment services.
-Common examples include alcohol use with clinical depression, drug use with bipolar disorder, anxiety disorder with pill use.
+Common examples include alcohol use with clinical depression, stimulant use with bipolar disorder and anxiety disorder with sedative use.

 At BoardPrep, mental health problems are identified and treated concurrently with substance use.
 Whether the mental health problem is caused by substance use or triggers substance use, both issues must be tackled simultaneously.

 The following article may be helpful for those seeking a more comprehensive understanding of dual diagnosis.

 Feature Article, Counselor Magazine 2013

 Dual diagnosis is a term generally defined as applying to a substance use disorder with a co-occurring psychiatric disorder (Duckworth & Freedman, 2013).
 However, clearly, patients with a substance use disorder are often being evaluated and treated for a long list of medical, neurological, endocrinological, nutritional and other diseases (Blum, Trachtenberg & Ramsey, 1988).
 Comorbidity is another commonly used synonym.
 Although the term dual diagnosis is the most commonly used unifying term, it actually refers to a very heterogeneous spectrum of disorders.